Kapyjengi/WalkInEvents/README.md

 ## Deployment of full-stack solution to Heroku

-From walkin-node-backend run "npm run deploy" or "npm run deploy:full" in case there is recent react build to include
+From walkin-node-backend run "npm run deploy" or "npm run deploy:full" in case there is recent react build to include // script needs fix

 Sub-dir deployment from repository root folder fullstack-branch: git subtree push --prefix walkin-node-backend heroku master